 This sequel series had a considerably longer run that its origin series, spanning seven seasons and 178 episodes.

 While every long-running series has its duds, Star Trek: The Next Generation has many, many consistently well-rated episodes.
-Since listing all the ones you should watch (and re-watch) would take all century, here are ten of the best Star Trek: The Next Generation episodes.
+Since listing all the ones you should watch (and re-watch) would take all century, here are 12 of the best Star Trek: The Next Generation episodes.

 Season 2, Episode 9: "The Measure of a Man"

-9.2 IMDB rating
+9.2 IMDb rating